Six Cholesterol Busting Foods

 - 2 small fruits – such as plums or satsumas

-- a handful of berries or grapes
+- a handful of berries or grapes - and other small fruits like strawberries and prunes

 - a good-sized slice of a larger fruit – such as a melon, mango or pineapple